anthonylangsworth/Colonisation/README.md

 This consists of three command line programs (to be run in order):
 1. `Colonisation.StarSystems`: This produces a list of potential colonisation systems near systems controlled by the specified minor faction.
 The output is CSV for easy import into Excel or a similar spreadsheet.
 1. `Colonisation.Bodies`: This takes the output of `Colonisation.StarSystems` and looks up details about the bodies on EDSM.
 The output is in JSON, since it has a complex structure.
+It updates the existing output file, if any to prevent unecessary lookups, which speeds up the process.
 1. `Colonisation.Points`: This takes the output of both previous commands and produces a list of systems based on an arbitrary point system to determine the most desirable systems for colonisation.
 The output is in a CSV.

 The separation ensures long running but infrequently changing details do not impact the likely frequent fiddling and tweaking of point values.